 When it comes down to it, your determination of what “full coverage” means for you is going to be influenced by what you can afford.
 Once you know what insurance is required for you, look at the coverages you feel are most crucial to meet your needs.
 Then, start getting quotes to find the best insurance at the price you want to pay.

-The premium for a “full coverage” offering can vary based on different factors:
+The premium for a "full coverage" offering—which, as noted above, isn't actually a type of policy or coverage, but rather a combination of several coverages—can vary based on different factors:

 The maximum amount your car insurance will pay out for a covered claim is called a limit.
 Choosing higher or lower limits on your coverage selections can impact the rates you pay.
 Setting higher limits will typically cause you to pay higher premiums.